Intune Alternatives Comparison Guide for 2024

 When To Choose Jamf Over Intune

-If you manage a dedicated Apple environment, then Jamf is an excellent choice.
-It also works well for smaller organizations, such as bespoke marketing agencies, which don't require Intune's complete feature set yet still want enterprise-level device security.
+If you manage a dedicated Apple environment, Jamf is an excellent choice.
+It also works well for small companies, such as bespoke marketing agencies, which don’t require Intune’s complete feature set yet still want enterprise-level device security.

 Intune vs. Kandji